ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 -   `rabbitmq_exchange_type` – The type of RabbitMQ exchange: `direct`, `fanout`, `topic`, `headers`, `consistent_hash`.
 Default: `fanout`.
 -   `rabbitmq_routing_key_list` – A comma-separated list of routing keys.
 -   `rabbitmq_row_delimiter` – Delimiter character, which ends the message.
+-   `rabbitmq_schema` – Parameter that must be used if the format requires a schema definition.
+For example, [Cap’n Proto](https://capnproto.org/) requires the path to the schema file and the name of the root `schema.capnp:Message` object.
 -   `rabbitmq_num_consumers` – The number of consumers per table.
 Default: `1`.
 Specify more consumers if the throughput of one consumer is insufficient.
 -   `rabbitmq_num_queues` – The number of queues per consumer.
 Default: `1`.
 Specify more queues if the capacity of one queue per consumer is insufficient.
--   `rabbitmq_transactional_channel` – Wrap insert queries in transactions.
-Default: `0`.
 -   `rabbitmq_queue_base` - Specify a base name for queues that will be declared.
+By default, queues are declared unique to tables based on db and table names.
 -   `rabbitmq_deadletter_exchange` - Specify name for a [dead letter exchange](https://www.rabbitmq.com/dlx.html).
 You can create another table with this exchange name and collect messages in cases when they are republished to dead letter exchange.
 By default dead letter exchange is not specified.
 -   `persistent` - If set to 1 (true), in insert query delivery mode will be set to 2 (marks messages as 'persistent').
 Default: `0`.
+-   `rabbitmq_skip_broken_messages` – RabbitMQ message parser tolerance to schema-incompatible messages per block.
+Default: `0`.
+If `rabbitmq_skip_broken_messages = N` then the engine skips *N* RabbitMQ messages that cannot be parsed (a message equals a row of data).
+-   `rabbitmq_max_block_size`
+-   `rabbitmq_flush_interval_ms`

 Required configuration: